kcw36/lmnh_plant_health/README.md

     - Local
         - `architecture/database`
         - `pipelines/shortterm`
-        - Re run the pipeline multiple times to populate the RDS
+        - Re run the pipeline multiple times to populate the RDS.
         - `pipelines/longterm`
-        - Re run the pipeline multiple times to populate the RDS as longterm pipeline clears it and you need the data for dashboard
+        - Re run the pipeline multiple times to populate the RDS as longterm pipeline clears it and you need the data for dashboard.
         - `pipelines/shortterm`
         - `dashboard`